PNAS Impact Factor 2025: 9.1 (Includes Quartile, CiteScore & Acceptance Rate)

-Proceedings of the National Academy of Sciences of the United States of America (PNAS) is a peer-reviewed multidisciplinary scientific journal.
+For over a century, the Proceedings of the National Academy of Sciences of the United States of America (PNAS) has been a top contender.
+It stands as one of the world’s most-cited and comprehensive multidisciplinary scientific journals with a high impact factor of 9.1

 Impact Factor